Last Updated on

 Now we all should know by now that too much sugar is a bad thing – whether it’s fructose or sucrose.
 However, I do understand that sweetness constitutes our sense of taste and without it food would taste pretty bland, right?
 I get that so how do we settle that craving for something sweet or something sour?

-Also, if you suffer from an auto immune disease, you’ll be please to know this won’t cause an adverse reaction to the immune system, where it begins to misidentify good cells as foreign invaders.
+- It is anti inflammatory which helps to boost the immune system fighting the flu, coughs and/or a cold.
+Therefore you’ll be please to know this won’t cause an adverse reaction to the immune system, where it begins to misidentify good cells as foreign invaders.

-The starch serves as a fast track step to making the sugary mixture turn into syrup in under 3o minutes.
+The starch serves as a fast track step to making the sugary mixture turn into syrup in under 20 minutes.

-Making ginger syrup without the use of tapioca starch (long length of time)
+Making ginger syrup without the use of tapioca starch (longer length of time)

 This is the original method which takes up an hour, so have a little patience and a steady arm to stir the contents in the pot.